treefrogframework/treefrog-framework/docs/user-guide/en/install/index.md

 On Linux, you can install a package for each distribution.

 In case of Ubuntu:<br>
-Install the Qt libraries and dev tools.
+Install the Qt libraries and dev tools:

 ```
  $ sudo apt-get install -y qt5-default qt5-qmake libqt5sql5-mysql libqt5sql5-psql